 While on the other hand, the scenario of having an increase in HFO price over 26% from the 2018 value is unlikely.
 Reasons to support this are because average historical pricing of HFO over the past 10 years have been ranging approximately 44% below the threshold level of the 26% increase from the 2018 HFO price.
 Furthermore, there are other external factors such as a declining demand for HFO due to regulatory factors that drive the shift from HFO to alternative fuels.
 In addition, the market for fuel oils has been relatively competitive as suppliers and producers face competition from various sources, including other types of fuel oils and energy sources.
 This competition also helps to regulate the HFO prices and prevents substantial increase in price.

-Outcome of Step 2:
+Outcome of Investment Analysis:

 The additionality of the project activity has been clearly demonstrated based on the Investment analysis using the levelized cost of aluminium production as the financial indicator.